Keeping matter in the loop in dS$_3$ quantum gravity: Looping matter in

 \subsection{Single-particle representation theory}

 Unitary representations of the $SO(1,3)$ de Sitter isometry group describe single-particle states propagating on dS$_3$ spacetime~\cite{Joung:2006gj,Joung:2007je,Basile:2016aen,Sun:2021thf} (see \cite{Penedones:2023uqc} for multi-particle states).
-Recently, it was shown how to mimic essential features of light scalars ($\mathsf{m}^2\ell^2<1)$ with novel representations of the Euclidean dS$_3$ isometry group $SO(4)$ \cite{Castro:2020smu}.
-Analytically continued to Lorentzian signature, these describe the quasi-normal mode spectrum of dS$_3$, rather than the typical propagating fields.
-However, as noted by several authors \cite{Denef:2009kn,Jafferis:2013qia,Castro:2020smu,Anninos:2020hfj,Law:2022zdq}, quasi-normal modes provide a rather useful basis for computing a number of physical quantities.
+For the purposes of a Chern-Simons description of Euclidean dS$_3$ it will be useful to cast quantities in terms of the Euclidean isometry algebra $\mf{so}(4)\simeq\mf{su}(2)_L\oplus\mf{su}(2)_R$ and make use of its split structure.
+Recently, it was shown how to mimic the essential features of light scalars ($\mathsf{m}^2\ell^2<1)$ with novel representations of the $\mathfrak{so}(4)$ algebra \cite{Castro:2020smu}.

+It is important to note that although $\mf{so}(1,3)$ and $\mf{so}(4)$ share a common complexification (as we review in App.~\ref{app:conventions}), the representations constructed in \cite{Castro:2020smu} do not analytically continue to standard representations of $\mf{so}(1,3)$.
+Instead they furnish a representation of quasi-normal modes of Lorentzian dS$_3$, as opposed to single-particle states.
+As noted by several authors \cite{Denef:2009kn,Jafferis:2013qia,Castro:2020smu,Anninos:2020hfj,Law:2022zdq}, quasi-normal modes provide a rather useful basis for computing a number of physical quantities.
 Particularly, in the context of Chern-Simons gravity, classical Wilson lines carrying these representations have been shown to describe Green's functions and other gravitational probes in dS$_3$ \cite{Castro:2020smu}.
 Already in \cite{Jafferis:2013qia} it was emphasized that the quasi-normal mode spectrum of four-dimensional de Sitter is unitarily realized in a non-standard way.
 We will connect to (and extend) these ideas further below.

 In this subsection we will briefly review both the unitary representation theory of $SO(1,3)$ as well as the non-standard representations of $SO(4)$, emphasizing important differences in how they are realized.
 In doing so, we will also extend the construction of non-standard representations constructed in~\cite{Castro:2020smu} to incorporate heavy scalar fields ($\mathsf{m}^2\ell^2>1$) in a unified way.